 - Patients treated for cocaine use, other drug addiction or alcoholism should be provided options for long-term care

 There are also programs and treatments that the NQF believes should be eliminated from treatment centers.
-Those are not backed by evidence, according to the NQF, and include:
+Those are not backed by evidence, according to the NQF, and include the following:

 - Individual psychodynamic therapy